Short holiday in Vienna with a toddler

-Vacationing with a small child is exciting and flying for the first time is an adventure.
-In the past, people went through security quickly or quickly from the arrival gate to the baggage carousel.
-With a child you need peace and time - throughout your entire vacation.
-You can find out what our experiences were on the flight, in the hotel and while sightseeing in Vienna with a small child in this article.
+Taking a holiday with a small child is exciting, and the first time flying is an adventure.
+Before, it was a quick trip through security or a whirlwind from the arrival gate to the baggage claim.
+With a child, you need peace and quiet – throughout the entire holiday.
+In this post, you'll read about our experiences flying, staying at the hotel, and sightseeing in Vienna with a toddler.

 Flight with Austrian Airlines from Berlin-Tegel to Vienna

-Due to an endless traffic jam, we arrived at Berlin Tegel Airport very late.
-Quickly park the car in the rented parking space and head to the gate.
-Unfortunately there was no time left for the Lufthansa Senator Lounge.
-We bought a roll for our son from the bakery for dinner and stood in line at the gate for security.
+Due to an endless traffic jam, we arrived at Berlin-Tegel Airport very late.
+We quickly parked the car in the rented parking space and headed to the gate.
+Unfortunately, there wasn't any time left for the Lufthansa Senator Lounge.
+We bought a roll for our son's dinner at the bakery and joined the security queue at the gate.

-Since we only traveled with hand luggage, we had to unpack a lot of things.
-The bags with the liquids were the least of the problems.
-These liquids do not include children's food and this also includes a fully filled sippy cup.
+Since we were only traveling with hand luggage, we had to unpack a lot.
+The bags with liquids were the least of our problems.
+Baby food and a full sippy cup are not considered liquids.
 Children are always allowed to have something to drink with them.
-Our little man couldn't walk at the time and had to be carried.
-What about transporting two suitcases, a backpack, a child seat, in the practical Bag from Aomaso*, and made it very difficult for the buggy.
-The staff was helpful, kind and above all very patient with us.
-Our son even willingly allowed himself to be patted down, even though he is usually shy and afraid of strangers.
+Our little guy couldn't walk yet and had to be carried.
+Getting two suitcases, a backpack, and a car seat through the check-in area was quite a challenge.
+Bag by Aomaso*, and made it very difficult with the buggy.
+The staff were helpful, friendly, and above all, very patient with us.
+Our son even willingly let them pat him down, although he is usually rather shy and anxious around strangers.

-What's really great in Tegel is that you can take the buggy with you to the gate.
-This makes things a lot easier for a child who is not yet walking.
-Because we were so late, we were the last to board.
-There were no problems with the child seat and we quickly received the belt extension we requested.
-The little man wasn't interested in the flight itself at all.
-We specifically picked an evening flight because we hoped he would fall asleep.
-But unfortunately that didn't work.
-He just wanted to eat all the time.
-We assume because of the pressure equalization.
+What's really great about Tegel Airport is that you can take the stroller right up to the gate.
+This makes things so much easier with a child who isn't walking yet.
+Since we were so late, we were the last to board.
+There were no problems with the car seat, and we quickly received the seatbelt extender we had requested.
+The little guy wasn't interested in the flight itself at all.
+We had specifically chosen an evening flight hoping he would fall asleep.
+Unfortunately, that didn't work.
+He just wanted to eat the whole time.
+We suspect it was because of the pressure changes.

 Austrian Airlines flight to Vienna

-When we arrived in Vienna, we were the last to get off the plane.
-This meant we had more peace of mind when unbuckling and packing up the child seat.
-Unfortunately we didn't get our buggy at the gate, but had to go to the baggage carousel.
-The journey was really long and very tiring without a rental buggy with a child in my arms.
-Since we were in a hurry, we rushed off straight away and didn't look or ask for a rental buggy.
+Arriving in Vienna, we were the last to disembark the plane.
+This meant we had more peace and quiet while unbuckling our seatbelts and packing the car seat.
+Unfortunately, we didn't get our buggy at the gate; we had to go to the baggage claim.
+The walk was quite long and very tiring without a rental buggy, especially with a child in our arms.
+Since we were in a hurry, we rushed off immediately without looking for or asking about a rental buggy.

-Luckily for us, upon arrival at the Hilton Vienna we were upgraded to a suite (Hotel Review).
-That meant plenty of space for our son to play and run around.
-And mom and dad were also happy about having a separate bedroom and living room, because that meant they could sit together in the evening while the little one slept in peace next door.
-Unfortunately, the cot provided was a bit older and sagged a lot in the middle.
-He still slept well.
+Luckily for us, we received an upgrade to a suite upon arrival at the Hilton Vienna (Hotel ReviewThis meant plenty of space for our little boy to play and romp around.
+Mom and Dad were also happy to have separate sleeping and living areas, as this meant they could sit together in the evenings while the little one slept peacefully next door.
+Unfortunately, the provided crib was a bit old and sagged quite a bit in the middle.
+He still slept well, though.

 Penthouse Suite